FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Basics/Functions/CG_standard_library/README.md

    - `ddx`   returns approximate partial derivative with respect to window-space X
    - `ddy`   returns approximate partial derivative with respect to window-space Y
    - `determinant`  return the scalar determinant of a square matrix
+   - `faceforward` ???
+   - `frexp` splits scalars and vectors into normalized fraction and a power of 2
+   - `fwidth`  returns sum of approximate window-space partial derivatives magnitudes.
+   - `isﬁnite` test whether or not a scalar or each vector component is a ﬁnite value.
+   - `isinf` test whether or not a scalar or each vector component is inﬁnite.
+   - `isnan` test whether or not a scalar or each vector component is not-a-number

 ---